An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 (5) Report violation: To initiate an academic integrity action, the instructor provides information regarding the violation to the AVP, including:

 (b) A summary of any conversations the instructor has had with the student regarding the violation;

 (c) The sanction(s) imposed and/or recommended by the instructor; and

 (d) The method of resolution desired by the instructor (i.e., summary process, AIB review, or AIB hearing).

-(6) Dean review.
-After a violation has been reported, the dean will determine whether the summary process, AIB review process, or AIB hearing process will be used.
+(6) AVP review.
+After a violation has been reported, the AVP will determine whether the summary process, AIB review process, or AIB hearing process will be used.

 (1) Initiation: The summary process may be initiated when: